Raghav323/Alfetta/NOTES/mpu_task_notes.md

 accelerometer to obtain the changes in roll and pitch used for self balancing task.

-**euler_angle[2],mpu_offset[2**] are float arrays of size 2 to store pitch and yaw values .
+**euler_angle[2],mpu_offset[2**] are float arrays of size 2 to store pitch and roll values .
 These are passed to read_mpu function to find final angles .

 **Tag**: const character pointer used as tag for esplogi function .